The density of states method for symplectic gauge theories at finite temperature: Results

 Figure~\ref{fig:Interface} demonstrates this phenomenon, for the largest volume available, and for subintervals with width $\Delta_{u_p}= 0.00013$.
 We fit a double Gaussian to the LLR results, but exclude from the fit the central region, between vertical lines.
 The double Gaussian approximation holds well in the external region, included in the fit.
 However, in the internal region the double Gaussian vanishes, while the LLR distribution converges to a constant.
 We expect the primary reason for this difference to be due to the presence of mixed phase states, and the interface tension between them.

 To quantify the effect of the interface terms, we compute the quantity $\tilde I$, defined in Eq.~(\ref{eq:Interface0}), which relates to the interface tension, $\tilde{\sigma}_{cd}$, and therefore the probability of tunnelling between phases.
 We compute the logarithmic term, $\log(P_\mathrm{max} / P_\mathrm{min})$, in terms of the change in free-energy, as explained earlier.
 Errors are, again, computed by bootstrapping the results over the values found for the $n_R$ independent repeats.
 To remove finite interval systematic effects, we extrapolate the results to the limit of vanishing interval size, for each spatial volume.
 Details are provided in Appendix~\ref{App:DELim}.
 The measured values of $\tilde I$ are presented in Fig.~\ref{fig:I_Nslim_Nt4}, as a function of the square of the inverse of the aspect ratio, $(N_t / N_s)^2$.
 We fit a quadratic polynomial in $(N_t / N_s)^2$ to our numerical results, excluding the smallest volume, $N_s = 20$, and extrapolate to the thermodynamic limit, $(N_t / N_s) \to 0$.
-The reduced chi-square for the fit is given by $\chi^2/N_{\rm d.o.f.} = 1.0$, and the extrapolation gives $\tilde \sigma_{cd} = \lim_{N_t/N_s\rightarrow 0}\tilde I = 0.01718(32)$.
+The reduced chi-square for the fit is given by $\chi^2/N_{\rm d.o.f.} = 1.0$, and the extrapolation gives $\tilde \sigma_{cd} = \lim_{N_t/N_s\rightarrow 0}\tilde I = 0.01718(32)(1)$\footnote{The second bracket denotes an additional systematic uncertainty coming from the chosen parameterization of the thermodynamic limit, as discussed in Appendix \ref{App:Systematic}.}.
 As a side remark, we note that in the case of the two largest available volumes, with $N_s = 40$ and $N_s = 48$, the term logarithmic in $N_s$ dominates in Eq.~(\ref{eq:Interface0}), and their subtraction is essential.
 Therefore, it is possible that only the final two points are close enough to the asymptotic regime (the thermodynamic limit).
 Yet, the overall trend of the data does not display reasons for concern, with current uncertainties.

 We can reconstruct canonical observables using Eq.~(\ref{eq:vev_obs}), for observables with explicit dependence on the energy, and Eq.~(\ref{eqn:vev_gen}), for more general observables.
 We display some interesting results of this type of analysis in Figs.~\ref{fig:u_Nt4},~\ref{fig:lp_Nt4},~\ref{fig:Cu_Nt4}, and~\ref{fig:Xlp_Nt4}, and comment about them in the following.